 4.6.5.1 Contact monitoring.
 On shock tests of components, each contact shall be monitored.
 Assembled controllers shall have at least one contact set on each device monitored, including one line contact; the recorded data, with the exception of line contacts, shall be for qualitative determination of devices responsible for controller malfunction should it occur.
 The contacts of equipment undergoing shock tests shall be connected to the monitoring equipment specified in 4.6.5.1.1 through 4.6.5.1.3.
+For electronically-based control circuit devices and associated switching devices, shock tests shall be conducted with all inputs and outputs operating and monitored to ensure that they do not change state.
+Shock tests shall be repeated for each network protocol port that is available for the device.
+Network status and/or operational commands shall be continuously executed to the device to ensure that network communications are properly operating during the entire test.

 4.6.5.1.1 Monitoring of AC line contacts.
 The line contacts of AC controllers and contactors shall be monitored as follows: Closed and open line contacts shall be monitored.
-Performance shall be as specified in 3.17.3(a).
+Performance shall be as specified in 3.17.3.a.

 4.6.5.1.2 Monitoring of DC line contacts.
 The line contacts of DC controllers and contactors shall be monitored as follows: Closed and open line contacts shall be monitored.
-Performance shall be as specified in 3.17.3(b).
+Performance shall be as specified in 3.17.3.b.

 4.6.5.1.3 Monitoring of auxiliary and associated switching device contacts.
 The auxiliary contacts of contactors and the contacts of associated switching devices, when testing individual devices or spare contact sets of devices within a controller, shall be monitored as follows: Closed and open contacts shall be monitored by oscillograph, FM tape recorder, or suitable digital data acquisition system.
-All equipment shall have a minimum frequency response and sampling rate of 2 KHz.
-Digital signal processing of acquired data shall be capable of producing suitable waveform plots with 0.5 millisecond minimum resolution, and for analysis purposes shall be able to expand contact events with graphical editing to determine voltage levels and time increments of the individual sample points.
-Performances shall be as respectively specified in 3.17.3(c) and 3.17.3(d).
+All equipment shall have a minimum frequency response and sampling rate of 2 kHz.
+Digital signal processing of acquired data shall be capable of producing suitable waveform plots with 0.5-millisecond minimum resolution, and for analysis purposes shall be able to expand contact events with graphical editing to determine voltage levels and time increments of the individual sample points.
+Performances shall be as respectively specified in 3.17.3.c and 3.17.3.d.